catspeed-cc/tokenserver-debian/README.md

 So far in testing, the load on the invidious process/container has been massively reduced, because I no longer use the invidious main process to generate tokens (which was a bad idea anyways)

 I suspect this will eventually include "token server" and you will be able to choose between one docker container pre-generating tokens, or a token server instance that you can set up multiple and have reverse proxy to multiple token servers with tokens being requested on the fly as users need them.

+#### Token server will be compatible with other forks, as long as you know how to program in the request and extraction of tokens from the response.

 Planned features:
 - Token pregeneration for users (in process)